nayeem-miah/database-deploy-vps/README.md

 # 🚀 MongoDB VPS Deployment Guide (Production Ready)

-A complete step-by-step guide to deploy MongoDB on a VPS with authentication, replica set, and Prisma support.
+A complete production-ready guide to deploy MongoDB on a VPS with authentication, replica set, Prisma support, and security best practices.

 ---